Your student accommodation

 Shared facilities, bathrooms and hot water

-En-suite toilets have a dual flush feature installed in order to save water.
+- En-suite toilets use dual flush systems to help save water.

-Hot water for showers and basins is supplied from a hot water storage tank which has been designed and sized to meet the normal demand of residents.
-Please consider other residents when showering as longer showers will use more hot water.
+- Hot water is supplied from a storage tank designed to meet normal demand, so please be considerate - long showers use more hot water.

-Please help us save water by not leaving taps and showers running unnecessarily and use a shower timer if there is one installed in your hall.
+- Help us save water by turning off taps and showers when not in use, and use a shower timer if provided.

 Ventilation

-Kitchens contain extraction units to disperse steam and cooking odours.
+Kitchens are fitted with extraction units to remove steam and cooking odours.